OpenAPITools/openapi-generator/README.md

 - regular contributions to the project
   - about 3 hours per week
   - for contribution, it can be addressing issues, reviewing PRs submitted by others, submitting PR to fix bugs or make enhancements, etc
+  - must be active in the past 3 months at the time of application

- To join the core team, please reach out to wing328hk@gmail.com (@wing328) for more information.
+ To join the core team, please reach out to team@openapitools.org for more information.

  To become a Template Creator, simply submit a PR for new API client (e.g. Rust, Elixir) or server stub (e.g. Ruby Grape) generator.